Problem:

 Restart the services "Remote Registry" and "Performance Logs & Alerts" by executing the following commands:

-If performance counters have not been enabled yet, check the registry hives and keys (it’s not recommended to do any changes at the registry level as doing so could lead to instability on the operating system.
-If you choose to do these changes, you should have a backup of the Operating System and Registry, to recover them if necessary).
+If performance counters have not been enabled yet, check the registry hives and keys (it’s not recommended to make any changes at the registry level, as doing so could lead to instability on the operating system.
+If you choose to do these changes, you should have a backup of the Operating System and Registry, to recover them if necessary.
 The following registry keys should exist and must have a valid configuration:

 Library